 But just as the feasting of Thanksgiving can stay with you as leftovers that need to be cleverly concocted into new meals, so too should your Black Friday and Cyber Mondays have some follow-up.
-You can build on and even sustain that holiday-weekend momentum with some post promotion email marketing.
+You can build on and even sustain that holiday weekend momentum with a post-promotion email marketing campaign.

-To understand why maximizing your traction during this critical shopping time matters as much as it does, only look at the numbers from 2017:
+To understand why maximizing your traction during this critical shopping time matters as much as it does, lets look at the numbers from 2017:

 - Although the National Retail Federation had predicted 164 million Americans would part with their money during Thanksgiving weekend last year, in reality, it was 174 million who shopped in person and online from Thanksgiving through Cyber Monday. .